Tour Dates: Friday 10th – Tuesday 28th September 2021 (Jakarta to Jakarta)

 After a final morning birding the Sioubri area, we will return to Manokwari for the night where we will spend the night at a comfortable hotel for some well earned rest and comparative luxury!
 Overnight Manokwari Hotel

 DAY 13: Manokwari – Sorong – Malagufuk

-After collecting supplies in Manokwari we will then take a drive of approximately 2 hours towards Malagufuk.
+This morning we will take a short internal flight to Sorong and after collecting supplies in Sorong we will drive approximately 2 hours towards Malagufuk.
 We will then walk for an hour through swamp forest to reach our village homestay.
 The birding rewards here are fantastic.
 Here we will look for Magnificent Riflebird, King Bird-of-Paradise, Red-breasted Kingfisher and Common Paradise Kingfisher, Papuan Pitta; Black Lory, Northern Cassowary and more!!
 Overnight Malagufuk village

 DAY 14: Malagufuk Village